AmrElsayeh/Airline-Data-warehouse-modeling/README.md

 # Airline-Data-warehouse-modeling
-Analyze a major airline company's current business processes and expanding the company by discovering new opportunities by Analyzing flight activities, reservation process and customer care interaction.
+Analyze a big airline company's present business operations and develop the business by identifying new prospects by evaluating aircraft operations, the reservation process, and customer service interactions.

-Applied using Bill Inmon data model, ERD- Dimensional Modeling (snowflake schema) The Grain:
+## The Grain:
 1- F_Flight_Instance
 The gain for this fact table is every flight instance of a single passenger.
 2- F_Frequent_Flyer_Miles